 1. Use the SFC command

-If this issue is happening because of the corrupted files, SFC Scan can be very helpful.
+SFC Scan can be very helpful if this issue happens because of the corrupted files.
 Even in any circumstances, if there’s an issue with the Registry Editor, first, you should perform a System File Checker Scan.
 Here’s the instruction on how you can run an SFC Scan:

 - Open the Power User Menu by pressing the Windows + X keys together.